-When you reach the top, you’ll find a round church to your left.
-This is St. Chad’s, designed by Thomas Telford, who, while better known for his engineering rather than his literary accomplishments, did scribble a poem or two in his lifetime.
+When you reach the top of Claremont Hill, you’ll see a round church to your left.
+This is St. Chad’s, designed by Thomas Telford and built in 1792.
 If you walk around to the front of the Church and enter the adjoining churchyard, you may be able to spot the aged tombstone of Ebenezer Scrooge, left here after the filming of the 1984 A Christmas Carol.

 Cross the road, and enter the beautiful Quarry Park, with lime avenues leading down to the River Severn, and a pretty little secluded garden set in its midst, called The Dingle.
 If the weather is fine, this is a perfect spot for lunch and some quiet reading.
-Reclining in a pool at one end of the Dingle is Sabrina, goddess of the Severn, and for a little more mythology, you can follow the main avenue down to the River, where you’ll find Hercules.
-To the left is a good view of the new Shrewsbury School, situated on a high bank on the opposite shore.
-The River Severn forms a loop around most of Shrewsbury, so that it is almost an island.
-To quote Housman once more:
+Reclining in a pool at one end of the Dingle is Sabrina, goddess of the Severn, and for a little more mythology, you can follow the main avenue down to the River, where you’ll find a fig-leaf’d, 18th-century Hercules.
+Wilfred Owen, who lived with his parents on Monkmoor Road, wrote a rondel about this statue.

 High the vanes of Shrewsbury gleam